-This website is a guide to help you find and access records created about you (or your whānau) by government agencies, faith-based organisations, or other organisations involved in decisions about your guardianship or care.
+Find guidance to access records created about you (or whānau) by organisations involved in decisions about your guardianship or care.

 The name of this website, Kōnae, is inspired by a survivor who described retrieving his records as “hauling in a net that carries part of your life story”.
 Kōnae embodies the process of reclaiming what matters.